MarcoSong1/cse15l-lab-reports/lab-report-2-week4.md

 # Lab Report 2 - Servers and Bugs
-In this report, we will explore some interesting things about servels, URL, and debug.
+In this report, we will explore some interesting things about servers, URL, and debug.

 ## Part 1: Write a web server and have fun with it
 We will write a web server called StringServer that supports the path and behavior described in the write-up.